PGielniak/assessment/docs/Readme.md

 Create a GitLab CI/CD or GitHub Actions pipeline to automate the following:

 - Build and push the Docker image to a container registry (Azure Container Registry or Docker Hub).
 - Deploy the Terraform infrastructure.
 - Deploy the application to Azure App Service.
+- Run some simple tests to verify the application.

 # DEMO

+Situation: You are